CaseyRo/atlas/README.md

    /swarm/github-repos/atlas/deploy.sh
    ```

-   - The script will prompt you for a version tag (e.g. `v3.2`).
+   - The script prompts you for a version tag (e.g. `v3.2`).
-   - It will build the React frontend, copy to NGINX, build the Docker image, and push **both** `keinstien/atlas:$VERSION` and `keinstien/atlas:latest` to Docker Hub.
+   - It passes the version, commit SHA, and build timestamp into the Docker build so the image embeds accurate UI metadata.
+   - The multi-stage Dockerfile handles compiling the React frontend during the build, so no manual copy step is required.
+   - After a successful build it can optionally tag `keinstien/atlas:latest` in addition to `keinstien/atlas:$VERSION`.

 2. Why push both tags?